NYUAD-IM/Desert-Media-Art/WeeklySchedule.md

 Due before start of next class

-- **Follow** the [Servo Tutorial](https://desert.nyuadim.com/2022/04/01/tutorial-for-moving-servo-on-m4-express/) and get your servo moving!
 - **Post** your group project idea (sketch and writeup) to the class blog

 ## Week 8.1